 In addition, the ContiTech business area intends to further increase its value contribution, for example with applications for passenger cars, rail transport, the printing industry and mining.
 The business area thus plans to restore its adjusted EBIT margin to a range of around 9 to 11 percent in the mid-term.
 Its return on capital employed (ROCE) is expected to exceed 20 percent.

-Please find here the Comments of the Executive Board on the occasion of the press conference as part of the Capital Market Days 2020.
+Please find here the Comments of the Executive Board - pdf (145KB) on the occasion of the press conference as part of the Capital Market Days 2020.

 As part of its Capital Market Days, Continental has presented its realigned strategy on December 16, 2020.